Derpford/incrementality-matrix/stats.md

 Your Gambit Score is calculated by your Classpect Score plus both Basic Stats you picked for it.

+# Predefined Stats
+There's also *Static Attribulations*, or stats that are always the same for new characters.
+These can change over the course of a game, but they always start out a certain way.

+## Alcheminsignia Rank
+Your Alcheminsignia Rank determines the limits of your ability to Alchemize weapons.
+You can still *receive* weapons more powerful than your Alcheminsignia Rank would allow, but you cannot *Alchemize new ones* until you've improved your Alcheminsignia Rank.
+For more details, check out the chapter on Grist and Alchemy.

+You can increase your Alcheminsignia Rank by:
+- Visiting a new Land
+- Completing Quests for your Consorts
+- Capping out your Echeladder

+Your Alcheminsignia Rank starts at 1.

+## Echeladder Rung
+Your Echeladder is a measure of how far you've come, an indicator of your prowess and growth as you journey through SBURB.
+This mostly translates to getting new stuff for fighting things, weirdly enough.
+For each Echeladder Rung you ascend to, you gain stat points (see below).

+You can increase your Echeladder Rung by achieving various almighty tasks, most of which involve fighting things.
+Echeladder Rungs will be awarded by the GM for various accomplishments, particularly fighting new things and fighting more powerful things.

+Your Echeladder Rung starts at 0, because you're an ordinary boring {insert species here}.

+## Roleplay Proficiency
+Your Roleplay Proficiency is a bonus that you build up by developing as a character.
+The GM should award RP for doing things that:
+- Show off your character's struggle with their flaws, especially if they line up with your character's Class or Aspect
+- Involve your character making a tough decision, especially if it involves something their Class or Aspect would do
+- Reveal that your character is becoming more like their Class or Aspect
+- Show your character learning to get along with their teammates

+The GM can also award RP for any reason, and is encouraged to reward really cool, exciting, or hilarious moments with RP.

+If you have at least 1 RP, you can Appeal To The Audience to multiply your stat by 10 during a stat check.
+However, each time you do it you'll lose half your RP (rounded up)--the audience will get bored if the dude writing this comic keeps Deus Ex Machina-ing you off the hook.

+Your Roleplay Coefficiency starts at 0, because you haven't done anything interesting yet.

 # Increasing your Stats
 At character creation, you get three points to distribute across your six base stats.
 Regular, boring, ordinary people aren't exactly mighty champions, after all.